Working with Contractors

 Oil and gas contractors are responsible for ensuring that all work under contract meets or exceeds the OSHA standards in addition to complying with the company’s safety and health standards.
+The contractor is responsible for ensuring safe work performance of employees and subcontractors.

 Oil and gas contractors provide a variety of oil and gas services, including: